kfjahnke/envutil/README.md

 is stored.
 This keeps the pipeline afloat in SIMD registers, which is fast (as is the arithmetiic) - especially when highway or Vc are used, which increase SIMD performance particularly well.
+If you activate twining by selecting --itp -2, but don't pass --twine (or if you pass --twine 0 explicitly), extract will set up twining parameters automatically, so that they fit the relation of input and output.
+If the output magnifies (in it's center), the twine width will be widened to avoid star-shaped artifacts in the output.
+Otherwise, the twine factor will be raised to avoid aliasing.

 ## --twine_width TWINE_WIDTH  widen the pick-up area of the twining filter